 The World of Tonality Part I: Scales

 Now that we are getting into the Baroque period it is time to learn a lot more about how music works.
-In Class 7 we learned about scales.
+In class we recently learned about scales.

 The Piano Keyboard, Sharps and Flats